Mental Health and Wellbeing Clause Examples

 d) In addition, the Foundo Blue program will be introduced at inductions.

-c) The Parties recognise that suicide prevention of Employees in the construction industry is an important issue, and the Company agrees to provide awareness training to Employees, including apprentices, however engaged, through a provider nominated by the Company in consultation with the Employees and the Unions.
+c.
+The Parties recognise that suicide prevention of Employees in the construction industry is an important issue, and the Company agrees to provide mental health awareness training to Employees, including apprentices, however engaged, annually.
+Such training is to be conducted by Mates in Construction or another similar provider as nominated by the Company in consultation with the Employees and the Union.